-This report documents the assessment of the National Information Assurance Partnership (NIAP) validation team of the evaluation of Cisco Secure Firewall ASA Virtual 9.20 solution provided by Cisco Systems, Inc. It presents the evaluation results, their justifications, and the conformance results.
+This report documents the assessment of the National Information Assurance Partnership (NIAP) validation team of the evaluation of Cisco ASA 9.20 on Cisco Secure Firewall 4200

+Series solution provided by Cisco Systems, Inc. It presents the evaluation results, their justifications, and the conformance results.
 This Validation Report is not an endorsement of the Target of Evaluation by any agency of the U.S. government, and no warranty is either expressed or implied.

 The evaluation was performed by the Gossamer Security Solutions (Gossamer) Common Criteria Testing Laboratory (CCTL) in Columbia, MD, United States of America, and was completed in December 2024.
 The information in this report is largely derived from the Evaluation Technical Report (ETR) and associated test reports, all written by Gossamer Security Solutions.
-The evaluation determined that the product is both Common Criteria Part 2 Extended and Part 3 Conformant, and meets the assurance requirements of the PP-Configuration for Network Devices, Stateful Traffic Filter Firewalls, and Virtual Private Network Gateways, Version 1.3, 18 August 2023 (CFG_NDcPP-FW-VPNGW_v1.3) which includes the Base PP: collaborative Protection Profile for Network Devices, Version 2.2e, 23 March 2020 (NDcPP22e) with the PP-Module for Stateful Traffic Filter Firewalls, Version 1.4 + Errata 20200625, 25 June 2020 (STFFW14e), and the PP-Module for VPN Gateways, Version 1.3, 25 August 2023 (VPNGW13).
+The evaluation determined that the product is both Common Criteria Part 2 Extended and Part 3 Conformant, and meets the assurance requirements of the PP-Configuration for Network Devices, Stateful Traffic Filter Firewalls, and Virtual Private Network Gateways, Version 1.3, 18 August 2023 (CFG\NDcPP-FW-VPNGW\v1.3) which includes the Base PP: collaborative Protection Profile for Network Devices, Version 2.2e, 23 March 2020 (NDcPP22e) with the PP-Module for Stateful Traffic Filter Firewalls, Version 1.4 + Errata 20200625, 25 June 2020 (STFFW14e), and the PP-Module for VPN Gateways, Version 1.3, 25 August 2023 (VPNGW13).

-The Target of Evaluation (TOE) is the Cisco Secure Firewall ASA Virtual 9.20.
+The Target of Evaluation (TOE) is the Cisco ASA 9.20 on Cisco Secure Firewall 4200 Series.

-The TOE identified in this Validation Report (VR) has been evaluated at a NIAP approved Common Criteria Testing Laboratory using the Common Methodology for IT Security Evaluation (Version 3.1, Rev 5) for conformance to the Common Criteria for IT Security Evaluation (Version 3.1, Rev 5).
+The Target of Evaluation (TOE) identified in this Validation Report (VR) has been evaluated at a NIAP approved Common Criteria Testing Laboratory using the Common Methodology for IT Security Evaluation (Version 3.1, Rev 5) for conformance to the Common Criteria for IT Security Evaluation (Version 3.1, Rev 5).
 This VR applies only to the specific version of the TOE as evaluated.
 The evaluation has been conducted in accordance with the provisions of the NIAP Common Criteria Evaluation and Validation Scheme and the conclusions of the testing laboratory in the evaluation technical report are consistent with the evidence provided.

 The validation team monitored the activities of the evaluation team, provided guidance on technical issues and evaluation processes, and reviewed the individual work units and successive versions of the ETR.
 The validation team found that the evaluation showed that the product satisfies all of the functional requirements and assurance requirements stated in the Security Target (ST).
-Therefore, the validation team concludes that the testing laboratory's findings are accurate, the conclusions justified, and the conformance results are correct.
+The validation team concludes that the testing laboratory's findings are accurate, the conclusions justified, and the conformance results are correct.
 The conclusions of the testing laboratory in the evaluation technical report are consistent with the evidence produced.

-The technical information included in this report was obtained from the Cisco Secure Firewall ASA Virtual 9.20 Series Security Target, version 1.0, December 9, 2024 and analysis performed by the validation team.
+The technical information included in this report was obtained from the Cisco ASA 9.20 on Cisco Secure Firewall 4200 Series Security Target, version 1.0, December 9, 2024 and analysis performed by the Validation Team.